What is S.H.O.T.?

 Long ago, our sighthounds were prized by our ancestors for their speed, agility, stamina, and intelligence when following the object of their chase.
 As these were important qualities, our hounds have been selectively bred for centuries to enhance these natural abilities.
 After all, our ancestors had to put food on the table as well as rid themselves of unwanted predators and pests.
 Today, our hounds, although still hunters, donít often have the opportunity to be used for the purpose for which they were bred as chasing live game is no longer necessary for our daily survival.

-So, over twenty-five years ago, the sport of Lure Coursing was born to provide our hounds (as well as ourselves) with the excitement of the hunt.
+So, in 1972, the sport of Lure Coursing was born to provide our hounds (as well as ourselves) with the excitement of the hunt.
 Instead of using live game, we have replaced it with white plastic bags tied to a very long string and dragged through an open field around pulleys.

 Believe it or not, most hounds love the plastic bag and chase it just for the sport of chasing something moving faster than them!
 We add a few turns here and there to keep it interesting.
 Many of them howl and cry with the anticipation of running after the white plastic bags we call bunnies.
 This is one facet of dog sports our canine buddies enjoy as much as we do.